Dr. Keith Moffett

 Assistant to the County Manager for Public Affairs

-With more than a decade of public relations and communications experience, nine of which has been at the executive level, Chris Floore serves Macon-Bibb County as Assistant to the County Manager for Public Affairs.
+With more than 15 years public relations and communications experience, twelve of which have been at the executive level, Chris Floore serves Macon-Bibb County as Assistant to the County Manager for Public Affairs.
 In this role, he manages a team that is strengthening direct and two-way communication between the government and the public.
 The team consists of strategic communication, public relations, media relations, multimedia services, customer service, graphic design, marketing, and crisis communication.

 Prior to Macon-Bibb County, Floore served as the Director of Public Affairs for the City of Macon and Director of Public Relations and Public Relations Specialist for the Bibb County School District, managing media relations, communication planning, crisis response, and executive communications.
 During that time, he helped develop and implement a crisis communication plan that has been recognized statewide and was the basis for an article published in PRNews’ Crisis Management Guidebook, Vol. 6.